 Service in the military can impact your retirement, death and disability benefits.
-By law, you have certain rights.
+Under the law, you have certain rights as detailed below.

 When you are called to active duty or return from military service, contact IPERS to learn about your options for obtaining or purchasing service credits.
 (You should also contact your employer.)
-In fact, you may be eligible for free service under some circumstances.
+In fact, you may be eligible for free service under some circumstances, which are described in the following paragraphs.